Rail transport: Career paths

 The development of railroads led to the emergence of private-sector careers for both blue-collar workers and white-collar workers.
-Railroading became a lifetime career for young men; women were almost never hired.
-A typical career path would see a young man hired at age 18 as a shop labourer, be promoted to skilled mechanic at age 24, brakemen at 25, freight conductor at 27, and passenger conductor at age 57.
-White-collar career paths likewise were delineated: educated young men started in clerical or statistical work and moved up to station agents or bureaucrats at the divisional or central headquarters, acquiring additional knowledge, experience, and human capital at each level.
-Being very hard to replace, they were virtually guaranteed permanent jobs and provided with insurance and medical care.
+Railroading became a lifetime career for young men; women were rarely hired.
+A typical career path would see a young man hired at age 18 as a shop labourer, promoted to skilled mechanic at age 24, to brakeman at 25, to freight conductor at 27, and to passenger conductor at 57.
+White-collar career paths likewise were delineated: educated young men started in clerical or statistical work.
+They moved up to station agents or bureaucrats at the divisional or central headquarters, acquiring additional knowledge and experience and building human capital at each level.
+Because they were very hard to replace, they were virtually guaranteed permanent jobs and provided with insurance and medical care.

-Hiring, firing, and wage rates were set not by foremen, but by central administrators, to minimize favouritism and personality conflicts.
+Hiring, firing, and wage rates were set not by forepersons but by central administrators to minimise favouritism and personality conflicts.
 Everything was done by the book, whereby an increasingly complex set of rules dictated to everyone exactly what should be done in every circumstance, and exactly what their rank and pay would be.
 By the 1880s, career railroaders began retiring, and pension systems were invented for them.

 Transportation

-Railways contribute to social vibrancy and economic competitiveness by transporting multitudes of customers and workers to city centres and inner suburbs.
-Hong Kong has recognized rail as "the backbone of the public transit system" and as such developed their franchised bus system and road infrastructure in comprehensive alignment with their rail services.
+Railways contribute to social vibrancy and economic competitiveness by transporting large numbers of customers and workers to city centres and inner suburbs.
+Hong Kong has recognized rail as "the backbone of the public transit system" and, as such, developed its franchised bus system and road infrastructure in comprehensive alignment with its rail services.
 China's large cities such as Beijing, Shanghai, and Guangzhou recognize rail transit lines as the framework and bus lines as the main body to their metropolitan transportation systems.
 The Japanese Shinkansen was built to meet the growing traffic demand in the "heart of Japan's industry and economy" situated on the Tokyo-Kobe line.